MeonValleyWeb/Lando-Bedrock/Readme.md

 1. This is a **development environment only** and should not be used for production.
 2. The `.env` file is automatically configured with database credentials from Lando.
+3. The setup installs jq in the container for parsing Lando environment variables, which is crucial for automatic database configuration.
-3. Custom fields in Bedrock architecture can be managed through [Advanced Custom Fields](https://www.advancedcustomfields.com/) or similar plugins.
+4. Custom fields in Bedrock architecture can be managed through [Advanced Custom Fields](https://www.advancedcustomfields.com/) or similar plugins.
-4. The REST API is configured to allow cross-origin requests, which is useful for headless WordPress setups.
+5. The REST API is configured to allow cross-origin requests, which is useful for headless WordPress setups.

 ## Customization